-We understand that safeguarding issues can manifest themselves via Child-on Child abuse.
+We understand that safeguarding issues can manifest themselves via Child-on-Child abuse.
 This may include:

-- bullying (including cyber bullying and prejudice-based behaviours), - gender based violence/sexual assaults. - taking, collecting, and sharing of naked or semi-naked images and upskirting - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - initiating/hazing type violence and rituals perpetrator.
-We involve parents/carers in this process.
-Children are taught how to keep themselves safe through the PSHE curriculum.
+- bullying (including cyber bullying and prejudice-based behaviours), - gender based violence/sexual assaults. - taking, collecting, and sharing of naked or semi-naked images and upskirting - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - initiating/hazing type violence and rituals

 Staff are clear on our procedures with regards to child-on-child abuse and such matters are always taken seriously.
-In our school we investigate all reports and decide on support both for the victim and the
+In our school we promote healthy relationships through our SRE and PSHE curriculum.
+We celebrate anti-bullying week each year.
+Staff are trained on identifying the signs of child-on-child abuse and record all concerns on CPOMS, whilst also informing the DSL